 Pte Alfred Leonard Parris (1889 – 1914)

-An officer calls out in French, warning the local that the Germans were advancing, to which the man is heard to mutter ‘ça m’est égal’ (I don’t care.)
-With bullets and shells whistling over their heads the Grenadiers remained concealed, waiting for orders to advance and engage the enemy – an order that would never materialise.
-Instead, the guardsmen were given the edict to retire and began a long, exhausting and generally demoralising retreat from Mons.
+An officer calls out in French, warning the signalman that the Germans are advancing, to which he can be heard muttering ‘ça m’est égal’ (I don’t care.)
+Patiently, with bullets and shells whistling over their heads, the Grenadiers remained concealed, waiting for orders to advance and engage the enemy – an order that would never materialise.
+Instead, the guardsmen receive orders to retire and begin the long, exhausting and generally demoralising retreat from Mons.
 It was 23 August 1914; the battalion had been in France for exactly ten days and would have to wait another 48 hours before they were given their first crack at ‘The Hun’.

-Among their ranks was a married farm worker named Alfred Leonard Parris, who was usually known by his middle name and has the distinction of being the first soldier from Platt to set foot in wartime France, but also the unhappy one of being the first to lose his life.
-He was one of ‘The Old Contemptibles’, a self-adopted name by the first units of the British Expeditionary Force to engage the enemy, and derived from the Kaiser’s alleged reference to them as a “contemptible little army.”
+Among their ranks was a married farm worker named Alfred Leonard Parris (usually known by his middle name), who has the distinction of being the first soldier from Platt to set foot in wartime France but also the unhappy one of being the first to lose his life.
+He was one of ‘The Old Contemptibles’, a self-adopted name by the first units of the British Expeditionary Force to engage the enemy derived from the Kaiser’s alleged reference to them as a “contemptible little army.”

 The Parris family had worked as agricultural labourers in Offham for over a hundred years.
-Leonard was born during February 1889 and the third of 12 children of James Parris, a local labourer, and his wife, Jane Standen.
-In 1891 the family lived at Hayes Cottage and had moved to Kettle Cottage (also in Offham) by the time of the 1901 census.
-Leonard and his siblings probably attended the village school and when old enough he joined his father working in the fields as a farm labourer.
-On 26 March 1907, at the age of 18, Leonard visited the recruiting office in Maidstone and signed up for 12 years with the colours (three years Army Service and nine in the Reserve.)
+Leonard was born on 9 September 1889, the third of 12 children of James Parris, a local labourer, and his wife, Jane Standen.
+In 1891, the family lived at Hayes Cottage and moved to Kettle Cottage (also in Offham) by 1901.
+Leonard and his siblings probably attended the village school, and when he was old enough, he joined his father, working in the fields as a farm labourer.
+On 26 March 1907, at 18, Leonard visited the recruiting office in Maidstone and signed up for 12 years with the colours (three years Army Service and nine in the Reserve.)
 Like his older brother James, who had enlisted the week before, Leonard joined the Grenadier Guards and was assigned to the 1st Battalion.
-At the time he gave his address as Godwell Cottages in Offham and was recorded in an army medical examination as being 5’ 7” in height, weighing 125 lbs with a fresh complexion, grey eyes and brown hair.
+At the time, he gave his address as Godwell Cottages in Offham and recorded in an army medical examination as being 5’ 7” in height, weighing 125 lbs, with a fresh complexion, grey eyes and brown hair.
 In the box reserved for noting any distinctive marks, the examining officer duly noted that Leonard had a two-inch scar below his right knee joint.
-Leonard was passed fit for service and sent to join his unit at Wellington Barracks in London.
-During 1908 Leonard was based with the battalion at camp in Aldershot and eventually transferred into Section ‘B’ of the Army Reserve (meaning he could be called upon in the event of general mobilisation) on 26 March 1910.
+The examining officer passed Leonard fit for duty and sent him to join his unit at Wellington Barracks in London.
+During 1908, Leonard was based with the battalion at camp in Aldershot and eventually transferred into Section ‘B’ of the Army Reserve (meaning he could be called upon in the event of general mobilisation) on 26 March 1910.

 Around the same time, the Parris family moved to Platt and took up residence at 15 Whatcote Cottages.
-Leonard’s brother James had extended his period of Army Service, while Leonard had returned to farm labouring.
+Leonard’s brother James extended his period of Army Service while Leonard returned to farm labour.
 Living with the family in this period was a 22-year-old general servant from East Peckham named Daisy Ellis.
-Leonard must have taken a shine to Daisy, and they were married in the Platt Parish Church by the Reverend Brand on 4 November 1911.
+Leonard took a shine to Daisy, and they were married in the Platt Parish Church by the Reverend Brand on 4 November 1911.
 Eight months later, on 13 July 1912, Daisy gave birth to a son named Alfred Leonard James, with a daughter, Daisy Emily Jane, born two years later on 26 June 1914.
-At the time of his daughter’s birth, the drums of war would have been beating loudly, and Leonard must have feared that time spent with his young family would soon be interrupted by escalating events on the continent.

 On 12 August 1914, Queen Alexandra waved off the 2nd Grenadiers as they marched out of the barracks towards Nine Elms, where they entrained for Southampton Docks.
 Leonard left England at 8:00 pm and sailed with his unit for France on board the Cawdor Castle.
 Tucked away in the tunic pocket of every man who boarded a troop ship that evening was a message from Lord Kitchener that read: